abhish127/abhish127/README.md

 ## About Me
-- Student at Case Western Reserve University majoring in Biomedical Engineering and minoring in Computer Science.
+- Student at Case Western Reserve University studying Biomedical Engineering and Computer Science.
+Interests in product research and development, biotech, data analytics, and neurotechnology.

-## Languages
-- Python, MATLAB, Java

 <!-- *UNCOMMENT THIS LATER*
 ## Projects